yuloh/blog/content/posts/how-php-environment-variables-actually-work.md

 The second option is to pass environment variables from the webserver.
 You can configure this in Caddy using the [`env`](https://caddyserver.com/docs/fastcgi) parameter, in NGINX using [`fastcgi_param`](https://nginx.org/en/docs/http/ngx_http_fastcgi_module.html#fastcgi_param), and in apache using [`PassEnv` or `SetEnv`](https://httpd.apache.org/docs/2.4/mod/mod_env.html).

-**Confirm PHP-FPM is not accessible from the internet before doing this!** Otherwise anyone can inject environment variables.
+**Confirm PHP-FPM is not accessible from the internet!** Otherwise anyone can inject environment variables using the same mechanism the web server uses to pass environment variables to your application.
 Check the [listen.allowed_clients](https://secure.php.net/manual/en/install.fpm.configuration.php#listen-allowed-clients) setting.

 ### .env